I read an interesting article at The Outline that starts off by demolishing two diehard myths:

 Can any story be turned into a book?

-This depends on which publishing path you take and whether you believe quality matters?
+This depends on your publishing path and whether you believe quality matters?

-Good writers can usually take any story / topic and weave their magic to turn it into an engaging and publishable book.
-But, these writers have taken the time to learn their craft – they’re professionals.
+Good writers can usually take any story or topic and weave their magic to turn it into an engaging and publishable book.
+But, these writers have taken the time to learn their craft; they’re professionals.

 Along with this, while writing itself is a solitary thing, creating the book for others to read isn’t.
 When writing, you need to have your reader in mind.

-Writing a book is kind of like hosting a dinner party.
-You do the cooking in the hopes that your guests will love the meal.
-If you take care to cook a good meal, chances are your guests will enjoy it and even asks for more.
+Let’s think of it from another viewpoint.
+Writing a book can be like hosting a dinner party.
+You cook in the hopes that your guests will love the meal.
+If you take the time and effort to cook a good meal, chances are your guests will enjoy it and even ask for more.

 If you don’t follow a recipe, use inferior ingredients, don’t cook it long enough, and so on, chances are your guests won’t enjoy it.
 In fact, they may be annoyed that you’d serve them something so awful.
 In this case, do you think they’d ever come back for another of your dinner parties?

-With traditional publishing, agents and publishers are the gatekeepers.
+With traditional publishing, you have a buffer.
+Agents and publishers are the gatekeepers.
 They ensure value and quality.
 They decide if your story will sell.
-While books are considered art, the traditional publishing system needs readers to buy those books in order for them to make a profit.
+While books are considered art, they are also considered a business.
+The traditional publishing system needs readers to buy those books for them to make a profit.

-In the self-publishing realm, it’s another story.
+In the self-publishing realm, it’s another ‘story.’
 It’s a free-for-all.
-Any story can be turned into book.
-But, should it?
+Any story can be turned into a book.
+But should it?

 References: